RichardKessler/Code-Refactor/README.md

 Next I had to work on the structure of elements.
 I moved the code to be more fluid and clean looking.
 It now shows proper indentation and spacing when viewing in order to make future updates and changed easier to apply.

-The final task I attacked was to implement semantic elements into the source code.
+The last task I attacked was to implement semantic elements into the source code.
 I changed around a lot of the div tags and removed classes altogether to accomplish this.
 I made a main element that has a section, article, and aside built into it.
 I changed the header and footers from div tags with classes to just being a header section and footer section.
 I also added a nav element within the header for the ul,li elements and kept it in-line with the page layout.

+After all of that was finished I then stared to fully clean up the code.
+Grouping or nesting CSS elements together that have the same attributes (ie. width, height, font-size...).
+Cleaning up the code helps to identify future problems that might arise.
+Now any updates can be made with simplicity and ease.

 In conclusion this assignment was daugnting at first glance, but once I broke the elements down it was not as hard as I first dpreceived.